zoeskan/MCB185/unit3-algorithms.md

 Write a program that finds all Pythagorean triples for triangles with sides `a` and `b` less than 100.
 For example, 3, 4, 5 is a triple: 3^2 + 4^2 = 5^2.
 Hint: all sides, including the hypotenuse, must be an integer.
+A good way to test for an integer is `if c % 1 == 0`.
 There are 62 unique triples (half-matrix minus the major diagonal).

 ### 34scoringmatrix.py ##

 Write a program the displays a +1/-1 scoring matrix as shown below.
-The program must have a single variable for the alphabet (don't hard code it multiple times).
-Hint: use `print(end=' ')` to terminate `print()` statements with a space instead of the default newline.

 ```
    A  C  G  T